* Company confirms breach

 * LinkedIn sent affected members emails to change passwords

-BOSTON/NEW YORK, June 6 (Reuters) - LinkedIn said on Wednesday that it had a data breach that compromised the passwords of some of the social network's members.
+BOSTON/NEW YORK, June 6 (Reuters) - LinkedIn confessed it had a data breach that compromised the passwords of some of its members, the social networking site said on Wednesday.

-LinkedIn engineer Vicente Silveira confirmed on the website's blog that some passwords were "compromised."
+LinkedIn engineer Vicente Silveira confirmed on the site’s blog that some passwords were “comprised.” ()

 “We are continuing to investigate this situation,” he said.

-LinkedIn said it sent emails to members whose passwords were affected, explaining how to reset them since they were no longer valid on the site.
+LinkedIn said it sent emails to members whose passwords were affected explaining how to reset them, since they are no longer valid on the site.